 When you are in Telford, you'll notice that it is more blue-collar than most other communities in America.
 60.68% of Telford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Telford is a town of construction workers and builders, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Telford who work in office and administrative support (12.38%), management occupations (11.89%), and food service (8.01%).

-Telford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Telford doesn't have a public transportation system that people use for their commute.

 The people who call Telford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Telford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Telford include English, German, French, Irish, and Scots-Irish.